Kristopher Baker iOS roots · Product systems · AI-assisted workflows

 parse --> normalize --> repair --> validate --> generate --> render

 Parse is deterministic.
-It takes an input resume as markdown, DOCX, or PDF, extracts the text, and produces a rough structured version.
-Markdown goes through a markdown parser.
-DOCX and PDF go through a text preprocessing path, because those are not clean structured documents once the text is out of them.
-For scanned PDFs, Vision OCR kicks in as a fallback.
+It accepts markdown, DOCX, or PDF and produces a rough structured version.
+Markdown goes through a parser.
+DOCX and PDF go through text preprocessing, because once text comes out of those formats, the structure is mostly gone.
+Scanned PDFs fall back to Vision OCR.

-Normalize is where the LLM first shows up.
-It takes the parsed resume plus a jpresume_config.yaml (kanji name, furigana, address, education timeline, certifications, the ground-truth Japan-specific fields) and produces a normalized structure with real date integers, bullets classified as achievements or responsibilities, and skills grouped into categories.
-The LLM is told explicitly not to invent anything.
-If a date is ambiguous, it is expected to flag it with a low confidence rather than guess.
+Normalize is where the LLM first appears.
+It combines the parsed resume with jpresume_config.yaml — kanji name, furigana, address, education, certifications, and other Japan-specific ground truth — and produces a normalized structure.
+Dates become real integers.
+Bullets are classified as achievements or responsibilities.
+Skills are grouped into categories.
+The model is explicitly told not to invent anything.
+Ambiguous dates should be flagged with low confidence, not guessed.

 Repair is deterministic again.
-It sorts roles chronologically, reconciles overlapping dates, fixes is_current inconsistencies.
-Validate surfaces the remaining issues as warnings: overlapping roles, low-confidence entries, suspicious gaps, total years that look off.
+It sorts roles, reconciles overlapping dates, and fixes is_current inconsistencies.
+Validate surfaces what remains: overlaps, low-confidence entries, suspicious gaps, or total years that look off.

-Generate is where the rirekisho and shokumukeirekisho JSON gets produced.
-Render converts those to markdown and to native PDFs through CoreGraphics and Hiragino Sans, so the Japanese typography actually looks right rather than falling back to a system font that was never designed for it.
+Generate produces the rirekisho and shokumukeirekisho JSON.
+Render turns those into markdown and native PDFs using CoreGraphics and Hiragino Sans, so the Japanese typography looks intentional instead of falling back to an awkward default.

 The Workflow I Actually Use

-This is the part I would have gotten wrong if I had built it as a one-shot tool.
-For generating a first draft, a one-shot is fine.
-For a document you are actually going to send to a company, the review loop is the feature.
+This is the part I would have gotten wrong as a one-shot tool.
+For a first draft, one-shot generation is fine.
+For a document you might actually send to a company, the review loop is the feature.

 The Honest Limits

-Here is the part I want to be clear about: so far, JPResume has really only been tested on one resume.
-Mine.
+JPResume has really only been tested on one resume: mine.

 That resume has a specific shape.
 One country of origin.
-A career mostly in software engineering, mostly at companies with names Japanese recruiters will recognize.
-Dates that are relatively clean.
-A JLPT certification that maps neatly to the standard Japanese phrasing.
-None of the edge cases that come from career switches, international graduate programs, long intentional gaps, unusual role titles, or industries where the Japanese conventions are very different from tech.
+A software engineering career.
+Company names Japanese recruiters are likely to recognize.
+Relatively clean dates.
+A JLPT certification that maps neatly to standard phrasing.
+It does not cover every edge case: career switches, international graduate programs, long intentional gaps, unusual role titles, or industries where Japanese resume conventions differ from tech.

-I would not be surprised if the first resume someone else feeds in uncovers something the normalizer does not handle well, or a phrasing pattern the generate stage does not produce gracefully.
-The pipeline is set up to make those kinds of fixes cheap (edit a JSON artifact, re-run one stage), but I have not actually seen them yet.
+I would not be surprised if the first outside resume exposes something the normalizer handles poorly, or a phrasing pattern the generator does not produce gracefully.
+The pipeline is designed to make those fixes cheap — edit an artifact, re-run one stage — but I have not seen those cases yet.
 My sample size is one.

-So if you try it and something looks wrong, or you can think of a shape of resume the tool should handle and does not, I would genuinely like to hear about it.
-Issues, pull requests, or a note in any form.
-The install instructions and an agent skill you can drop into your coding assistant are both in the README.
+So if you try it and something looks wrong, or you know a resume shape it should handle better, I would genuinely like to hear about it.
+Issues, pull requests, or notes are welcome.
+The install instructions and agent skill are both in the README.

 What I Would Keep Even If the Tool Changes